gautham-nookala/countries-app/README.md

 14. Refine responsiveness based on specific mobile designs rather than assumptions
 15. Add a custom 404 page

+## Notes

-_Note: Given the time constraints and to avoid needless complexity for a technical assessment, a more straightforward approach was used in the current implementation._
+1. Given the time constraints and to avoid needless complexity for a technical assessment, a more straightforward approach was used in the current implementation.

+2. While I aimed to achieve pixel-perfect accuracy based on the Figma design, I opted for Tailwind's default styles where applicable to maintain consistency with its design system and responsiveness best practices.
+These can be easily adjusted if needed.

 ## Performance Benchmarks